NC State develops way to test bacteria levels in water using smartphone

-Staying safe from harmful bacteria when swimming could soon be much easier.
-A North Carolina State University professor is developing new technology that allows people to test the water themselves.
+RALEIGH, N.C.
+(WNCN) – We’ve seen swimming advisories issued for several area beaches already this summer because of harmful bacteria.
+Now, a North Carolina State University professor is developing new technology that allows people to test the water themselves.

 Kristen Hedman said she and her children enjoy cooling off in Jordan Lake.
 It’s a popular spot for a lot of people.
 But, in July and August, the conditions tend to be just what large algae blooms need to flourish.